aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 Introducing a _links_ entry to the state_update message will allow us to model arbitrary transforms and the connection between primitives and the transform network.

-The _links_ structure would be a map where the keys are the target primitive stream or pose stream.
-And it would contain the name of the source pose stream.
+The _links_ structure would be a map where the keys are the primitive stream or pose stream.
+And it would contain the name of the _target pose_ stream that contains the parent reference frame such that the data encoded would be relative to the _target pose_ stream position and orientation.

 In JSON it would look like this: